bhauman/lein-figwheel/sidecar/README.md

 #<SystemMap>
 ```

-The figwheel server is running now and we can start autobuilds.
+Now that the figwheel server is running we can start autobuilds.

 Now we want to start autobuilding our ClojureScript.